Executive Summary

 New or Thin Websites

-Where Paid Media Breaks Down
+Where Paid Media Creates Risk

 Paid media also has real risks.